Compare Providers

 If you want ongoing battery monitoring

 Consider ClearWatt.
-Their passive testing approach suits fleet operators who want continuous health visibility rather than point-in-time snapshots.
+Their combination of OBD-based point-of-sale testing and passive monitoring suits operators who want both instant results and continuous health visibility.

 If you want to sell battery warranties